swcarpentry/python-second-language/_episodes/09-pandas.md

 ~~~
 {: .python}

-And we can add on our aggregator methods too.
+And we can add on our aggregate methods too.

 ~~~
 temperature_data_idx.loc[1889:1921, "Annual_Mean"].std()
 ~~~
 {: .python}

 We can also use .iloc if we want slice data by index location (zero-based).
-For example if we wanted to look at the last 10 years in our dataset.
+For example if we wanted to look at the last 10 years in our data set.

 ~~~
 temperature_data_idx.iloc[-10:]
 ~~~
 {: .python}

-Again we can select columns and add aggregator methods too.
+Again we can select columns and add aggregate methods too.
 However, because we are selecting based on index location we will have to refer to our columns by their zero-indexed location.

 ~~~
 temperature_data_idx.iloc[-10:, 1].mean()